mcaselli-civic/identity-swap/README.md

 # On-Chain DeFi Identity Gateway

-IdentitySwap is an Automatic Money Market (AMM) dApp that demonstrates the concept of decentralised Identity to the Solana SPL Token-Swap program.
+identity-swap is an Automatic Money Market (AMM) dApp that demonstrates the concept of an identity requirement to the Solana SPL Token-Swap program.
 A user can interact with a liquidity pool only if they are in possession of a valid identity, certified by a trusted identity validator.

-The association of an identity with a transaction is stored on-chain.
+The association of an identity account with a transaction is stored on-chain.

 ## Motivation

-Defi services have traditionally been anonymous/pseudonymous, in that they do not require any user identification or KYC to use.
+DeFi services have traditionally been anonymous/pseudonymous, in that they do not require any user identification or KYC to use.

 While in many ways this is a good thing, it leads to services